rezakhosh78/SIMORGH/README.md

 When Manual IP mode is enabled:

 - ISP range scanning is skipped
-- Manual IPs are merged into IP Memory
+- Manual IPs are tested by the app
 - The app tests only the provided manual IPs

 #### Scan